 Tirol: Architectural Highlights

-Visitors to Innsbruck in the summer months may be amazed to encounter a glacier-like, futuristic ice formation in the middle of the city, but they are experiencing just one of many examples of innovative architecture that serve to create a stimulating contrast to the numerous historic buildings here in Tirol.
+Visitors to Innsbruck may be amazed to encounter a glacier-like, futuristic ice formation in the middle of the city, but this is just one of many examples of innovative architecture that creates a fascinating contrast to the historic buildings of Tirol.

 From the bottom station of the railway it is only a few steps to the lovely historic downtown area: while the picturesque city of Innsbruck, nestled against the spectacular Tirolean Alps, is small, the magnitude of its architecture is enormous.
 Some of the country’s most stunning Gothic, Renaissance, and Baroque buildings are to be found here, including the